aws-samples/aws-serverless-workshops/CrossRegion/3_Replication/README.md

 configuration.

 You will want two domain configurations in each Region.
-We will be using the `api.` subdomain prefix for our application and `ireland.` and `singapore.` so we can visit each region independently for convenience.
+We will be using the `api.` subdomain prefix for our application UI and `ireland.` and `singapore.` to configure health checks and also so we can visit each region independently for convenience.

 * `eu-west-1` Ireland:
     * `api.example.com`